nostric-devs/nostric/README.md

 However, there we see more synergies between Nostr and ICP and it would be great to continue with this project to deliver a fully featured Nostr client and eventually relay server as well.
 ### Supported features
-Our client currently suports these features:
+Our client currently supports these features:
 - Generate PK, SK
 - Create a profile
 - Update profile